 May 2014- Present, Manufactures Country Club Swim Team Assistant Coach

 Coached over 200 swimmers throughout the summer seven days a week.
 Worked with swimmers of all ages as well as multiple exceptionalities.
-Helped to write lineups as well as write practice.
+Helped to write line-ups as well as write practice.

 Summer 2013, Upper Moreland Swim Club